yoswag75/My-ECHO/README.md

 The platform combines natural language processing, behavioral pattern analysis, and data visualization to help users understand emotional trends, recurring themes, and relationship influences in their life.

-Designed as a full-stack AI-enabled application, ReflectAI integrates a Flutter mobile interface with a Python-based analytical backend to generate actionable personal insights from journal entries.
+Designed as a full-stack AI-enabled application, My ECHO integrates a Flutter mobile interface with a Python-based analytical backend to generate actionable personal insights from journal entries.

 ---